mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 ### `retry_on_failure`

+**Note:** This feature is ignored by MaxScale 2.4 and will be removed in future versions.
+This is due to the fact that a failure to bind to a network interface is a serious error which should always be investigated and is not related to network outages.

 The retry_on_failure parameter controls whether MariaDB MaxScale will try to restart failed services and accepts a boolean value.
 This functionality is enabled by default to prevent services being permanently disabled if the